 Resetting Mac is always being hard when compared to iOS devices.
 That time is long gone when you want to follow a lengthy procedure to reset the Mac.
-With macOS Monterey and M1, Apple has added Erase All Content and Settings in the System Preference of the Apple menu.
-Till now, we’ve struggled a lot just to wipe the Mac in case of the system crashing or selling the Mac; however, now Mac can also be factory reset in few clicks.
-Whereas erasing a Mac earlier needed to format the disk and then reinstalling the MacOS, which could take your whole day if you’re not very much familiar with the process.
+With macOS Monterey & later with, (M2 M1), Apple has added Erase All Content and Settings in the System Preference of the Apple menu.
+Until now, we’ve struggled to wipe the Mac in case of the system crashing or selling the Mac; however, now Mac can also be factory reset in a few clicks.
+Whereas erasing a Mac earlier needed to format the disk and then reinstall the MacOS, which could take your whole day if you’re unfamiliar with the process.

-Like iOS/iPadOS, the Erase All Content and Settings on Mac removes all the third-party installed applications and system settings without affecting the operating system which is running currently.
+Like iOS/iPadOS, the Erase All Content and Settings on Mac removes all the third-party installed applications and system settings without affecting the operating system which is currently running.
 As mentioned on Apple,

 System Preferences now offers an option to erase all user data and user-installed apps from the system while maintaining the operating system currently installed.
 Because storage is always encrypted on Mac systems with Apple silicon or the T2 chip, the system is instantly and securely “erased” by destroying the encryption keys.

-Here’s How to Erase All Contents and Settings in M1 Mac, MacBook
+Here’s How to Erase All Contents and Settings on Mac, MacBook

-To Factory Reset Mac Running on MacOS Ventura
+To Factory Reset Mac Running on MacOS Sonoma, Ventura

 To Factory reset Mac Running MacOS Monterey

-Keep note that erase all content and settings is exclusively available only for M1 Mac running macOS Monterey or newer but not available for Intel-based Macs.
+Keep note that erasing all content and settings is exclusively available only for M1 Mac running macOS Monterey or newer but not available for Intel-based Macs.

-- Select “System Preferences” from Tope Menu > “Erase All Content and Settings“. if you can’t see then check your Mac is M1 and macOS Monterey installed.
+Step 2: Select “System Preferences” from Tope Menu > “Erase All Content and Settings“.
+If you can’t see it, check your Mac is M1, and macOS Monterey installed.

-Note: This option quickly fixes all the internal software issues and Bug due to installed software and custom settings.
+Note: This option quickly fixes all the internal software issues and Bugs due to installed software and custom settings.

 Erase All Content and Settings Not Showing on My Mac

-- This option available on macOS Monterey or later macOS update.
+- This option is available on macOS Monterey or later macOS update.

-- This option is available on all M1 Silicon or T2 Intel chip Macbook, iMac, Mac Mini systems.
+- This option is available on all Apple Silicon or T2 Intel chip Macbook, iMac, Mac Mini systems.
 Make sure and Know your Mac is M1 or Intel processor.

-- Don’t miss to check out alternate ways to Factory Reset MacBook,
+- Don’t miss to check out alternate ways to Factory Reset your MacBook,

 M1 MacBook Pro & MacBook Air – hard reset, stuck up & Not Working

-- Turn off and Restart your Mac, Now, Quickly Press and Hold on Power Key (Touch ID Button), untill you see the Black screen and then Startup volume screen with Options.
+- Turn off and Restart your Mac.
+Now, Quickly Press and Hold on Power Key (Touch ID Button), until you see the Black screen and then the Startup volume screen with Options.

-- Next, Click on “Options” with loaded “macOS Recovery screen“.
+- Next, Click on “Options” with the loaded “macOS Recovery screen“.

-- From top Menu, “Recovery Assistant” and Select Erase Mac..
-Option.
+- From the top Menu, “Recovery Assistant” and Select Erase Mac… Option.

 - Click on yes, to Erase your Mac.